heyueyuan/Pricing-analysis-and-prediction-of-Airbnb-in-Seattle/README.md

 ## Recommender system
 In the past few years, with the rapid rise of the big data industry, companies like Amazon, Netflix, Linkedin developed advanced intelligent recommender systems.
 They no longer just barely take the company’s own ideas as the recommendation.
 For now, the system can help to direct their products to the just-right customers according to the preference of the individuals.
 Thus, customers can get what they indeed-needs within a key strike.
 In the meanwhile, companies are able to improve their services and increase sales.
 So the recommender system is pretty significant for a company.
 Through the above data analysis we know, there are a lot of people using Airbnb frequently and the most popular house was booked 795 times, so this house must have something special to attract customers.
 Everyone has their unique preference that shares some common with a particular group of people.
 Therefore it is very important and intimate to recommend similar conditions of house to users.
 The system can book rooms to please them as much as possible.
+Collaborative filtering is a common technique used by recommender systems.

 <div align=center><img width="320" height="150" src="./pic/3.png"/></div>